ncoghlan/misc/notes/python3/questions_and_answers.rst

 the trend in Python 3 usage is still upwards.

-The second is based on manually recorded metadata rather than automated version compatibility checking, but the current stats (January 2014) show 38.8k packages total, 26.5k claiming compatibility with *any* version of Python and 3.5k claiming compatibility with Python 3.
+The second is based on manually recorded metadata rather than automated version compatibility checking, but the stats as of January 2014 show 38.8k packages total, 26.5k claiming compatibility with *any* version of Python and 3.5k claiming compatibility with Python 3.
 Of the top 200 most downloaded packages, ~70% offer Python 3 support, with several of those